 Seedling trees have the advantage of being on their own roots.
 They can have very long lifespans, sometimes over 100 years.

-Malus Siervesii is the species of seedlings we have available right now.
-This is the species from the Tien Shen Mountains of Kazahkstan from which virtually all domestic apples have originated from.
+Malus Siervesii This species originates from the Tien Shen Mountains of Kazahkstan from which virtually all domestic apples have originated from.
 They contain an enormous, untapped gene pool from which plant breeders are experimenting with to find new disease resistant varieties.